arnetheduck/j2c/README.md

 need to create a folder for the conversion output - the plugin will tell you where.

-The generated code will contain references to your JRE (stuff from the java.* packages), as well as some generic helpers.
+The generated code will contain references to your JRE (stuff from the `java.*` packages), as well as some generic helpers.
 The JRE dependencies will likely be stubbed out in the ext folder in the generated code, and trivial, non-working implementations of the rest can be found in j2c.cpp.
 You'll need to supplant the converted code with implementations of all JRE features you're using, or replace them manually to use equivalents from C++ libraries such as STL.

-*The code won't work out of the box*

 Testing
 --